Swapnanilmanna1701/Swapnanilmanna1701/README.md

 - 👨‍💻 All of my projects are available at Github [https://github.com/Swapnanilmanna1701](https://github.com/Swapnanilmanna1701)

-- 📝 I oftenly write articles on Linkedin [https://www.linkedin.com/in/swapnanil-manna/](https://www.linkedin.com/in/swapnanil-manna/)
+- 📝 I often write articles on Linkedin [https://www.linkedin.com/in/swapnanil-manna/](https://www.linkedin.com/in/swapnanil-manna/)

 - 💬 Ask me about **full-stack web-Development and Machine Learning**